How to Make Choux Pastry Profiterole and Paris-Brest (With Photos)

 - When the pastry is golden brown, remove from the heat and transfer to a wire rack.
 Cut the pastry in half horizontally as soon as you've put them on the cooling rack.
 This lets out the steam and prevents the pastries from becoming soggy.

-- If the centres of the pastries still appear to be uncooked, put them back into the oven for 5-10 minutes to dry out.
+- If the centres of the pastries still appear to be uncooked, put them back into the oven for 5 to 10 minutes to dry out.

 - Once the pastries have cooled, you can fill and top them as you choose.